openshift/training/docs/06-authentication.md

     oc new-project <projectname>
 ```

-# End of Materials
+# Extensions with Operators
-Congratulations.
-You have reached the end of the materials.
-Feel free to
+You can extend your cluster to do many more exciting things using Operators.
-explore your cluster further.
+Take a look at the [extensions](07-extensions.md) section for an example of

-If you are done, you can proceed to [cleanup your cluster](08-cleanup.md)
+using Couchbase.